Category Archives: Tenancy Agreement

 Victimisation

-If a landowner victimise his tenants due to their race by treating them differently and less favourably than his other tenants, it would be considered as an act of racial discrimination and is completely illegitimate.
+If a landowner victimises his tenants due to their race by treating them differently and less favourably than his other tenants, it would be considered an act of racial discrimination and is entirely illegitimate.

 Harassment

-A landowner harasses his tenants on the basis of race, national, or ethnic origins, or if landowner indulges in some form of unwanted conduct that can affect the dignity of tenants, or creating a degrading, hostile, offensive, humiliating or environment for them.
+A landowner harasses his tenants based on race, national, or ethnic origins, or if the landowner indulges in some form of unwanted conduct that can affect the dignity of tenants or create a degrading, hostile, offensive, humiliating environment for them.

 How to Tackle Discrimination

-If you feel that you may have been discriminated in any form by your landlord, then you have all the rights to take a legal action against them.
-The first step is to take some reliable advice from a qualified and reputable attorney, the Citizens Advice Bureau or from a legal advice centre.
+If you feel that your landlord may have discriminated against you, you have all the right to take legal action against them.
+The first step is to get reliable advice from a qualified and reputable attorney, the Citizens Advice Bureau, or a legal advice centre.

 How to Increase Tenant’s Rent?

-There may be many reasons why a property-owner can decide to increase rent; following are two of the most common ones:
+There may be many reasons why a property owner can decide to increase rent; the following are two of the most common ones:

 • To keep up with the rising levels of inflation